2ndsleep/2ndsleep.github.io/_posts/learn/basics/iac/explainers/2024-01-21-iac-principles.md

 ## DRY

 **DRY** is an acronym of **Don't Repeat Yourself**.
 If you see that your code has a lot of the same or similar content, you are violating the DRY principle.
 For example, let's say that you have a Terraform configuration that deploys two Linux VMs for your new product called Badass™.
-One VM is for a database and the other for a web service.
+What does Badass do?
+Mess around and find out!
+Anyway, one VM is for a database and the other for a web service.
 The database will need a large disk but the web service won't be saving anything to disk so it can keep the standard size.
 Otherwise, everything else about the VMs would be the same.

 Well, you could approach it by creating two different virtual machines like this.